epimorphics/elda/docs/E1.3.15/reference.md

 `EEE, d MMM yyyy HH:mm:ss 'GMT'Z` if it is a `DateTime` or `yyyy-MM-dd` if it is a `Date`.

-Attaching the property `elda:jsonUserISODate` to a JSON formatter will leave this behaviour unchanged if its value is `false` but will render the date using ISO 8601 if its value is `true`.
+Attaching the property `elda:jsonUsesISODate` to a JSON formatter will leave this behaviour unchanged if its value is `false` but will render the date using an ISO 8601 format if its value is `true`:

+    `yyyy-MM-ddTHH:mm:ss`

+The `T...` is ommited for `Date` values.

 Statistics
 ==========